drohrbaugh9/rekt/DISCLAIMER.md

 A program that "enables" "Windows Voice" (speaks messages using Window's built in text to voice function)

+## TODO.txt

+A list of things that need to be done for the repository

 ## werewolf.vbs

 A script that can replace the One Night Ultimate Werewolf app if no smartphone is available